If you want some good information on piano sales and what to look for when buying a piano, have a look at the Piano Tuners’ Association website.

 Consider the following:

-Sometimes a person may well pass on a piano to Oxfam or a similar outfit.
+Sometimes a person may well pass on a piano to a charity shop or similar.
 Please don’t be tempted to go shopping for your next instrument there, it is not a good thing to do as they are not piano specialists.

-Pianos which end up in there are usually somewhat past their sell-by date and are not going to assist in the furtherance of your trek down the road to Carnegie Hall.
-Many will be house clearances, perhaps untouched and mostly un-tuned for many a year, which have sat in a damp or unheated houses, then suddenly are taken into a centrally-heated home and played wildly, heavily, badly, often by small unattended children – it’s a recipe for disaster on several levels.
+Pianos which end up in there are usually somewhat past their sell-by date (having been donated so being considered of zero or low value by the donor) and are not really going to help a beginner to enjoy the initial stages of learning.
+Many will be house clearances, perhaps untouched and mostly un-tuned for years, or which have been in a damp or unheated house, then taken into a centrally-heated home and played heavily, badly, often by small unattended children – it’s a recipe for disaster on several levels.

-There is the oft touted phrase of “I only want a cheap one to begin with” which can lead to intense frustration on the player’s part as they have to contend with sloppy actions, keys that don’t play, pitch way below A440 and other things going wrong.
-If you are considering buying a piano second hand then please phone a piano tuner (NOT the piano teacher) and have a discussion and possibly check the piano out prior to parting with any money.
-I will do this for you for only £15 and it could save you a lot of money and heartache.
-I did go recently to view a Bechstein at Oxfam, and it was in terrible condition, so even a well known name can be bonfire material.
-That’s worth bearing in mind.
+There is a phrase often heard “I only want a cheap one to begin with” which can lead to intense frustration on the player’s part as they have to contend with sloppy actions, keys that don’t play, pitch way below A440 and other things going wrong.
+If you are considering buying a piano second-hand then please phone a piano tuner (NOT the piano teacher) and have a discussion and possibly check the piano out prior to parting with any money.
+I will do this for you for only £20 and it could save you a lot of money and heartache.
+I do have customers who wish to rehome pianos and I’d only recommend one that was going to benefit a player, so please ask if you’re wanting to find an instrument, I probably know where there are a couple.